-Before we answer that, let’s start with what an MLM or network marketing is.
+Before we answer that, let’s start with what MLM or network marketing is.
 Investopedia defines MLM as “a strategy that some direct sales companies use to encourage existing distributors to recruit new distributors.”
 Similar to MLM is network marketing which is another form of direct sales.

 You may have been asked to join an MLM or network marketing company because you said you wanted to make some extra money, or you wanted to start a business but you weren’t sure how to go about it.
 Or someone may have heard about your health issue and recommended some supplements.
 You may have been told that you could improve your health while making a side income.

 But how much money can you really make from an MLM?
-Would it be enough to quit your job, or pay all your monthly bills?
+Would it be enough to quit your job or pay all your monthly bills?

 Here are three ways to make money from MLM, based on my own experience with the industry.

-1. Love the business and the product.
+1 Love the business and the product

 First of all, the key to success in MLM is to love the business (or industry) and the product you are selling.
-Otherwise, you will fail miserably as a distributer.
+Otherwise, you will fail miserably as a distributor.
 I learned this lesson the hard way.
 In a sense, I got tricked into joining.

-Those words were promising, and if you’ve been prospected for an MLM before, this situation will be all too familiar.
+Those words were promising, and if you’ve been “prospected” for an MLM before, this situation will be all too familiar.
 If you haven’t, then be sure to read the rest of my caveats in this article before you consider joining an MLM company.

 About a year after I joined, I learned my first harsh lesson about MLM: to be successful, you need to love the industry and love the product enough that you’ll live and breathe it.
 Let me explain what I mean.

-Interest vs Passion
+Interest versus Passion

 The network marketing company I joined was a health products company.
 I was interested in improving my health, but my dream was never to be in the health and wellness industry.
 Putting time into learning everything I could about supplements and health products wasn’t something I was passionate about.

 In other words, there is a difference between being interested in something as a hobby and throwing your entire career behind it.
 When I prospected people, I thought they would be excited about my business because they too would see the value of making some money while getting healthy.
-I discovered how naive I was.

 When you have a business you are passionate about, you tell your friends and family about it.
 You post pictures of yourself and your health products on social media.
 You write articles or post videos about what you do.
 Your business is part of your life, and you’re proud of it.
 Those are signs that your business is your love.